dmohl/Fog/readme.md

 **Blob Storage**

-With Fog all you have to do to interact with Azure blob Storage is to add the connection string information in the config with a name of
+With Fog all you have to do to interact with Azure blob storage is to add the connection string information in the config with a name of
 "BlobStorageConnectionString".
 Once that is done, you can use syntax like the following:

 	UploadBlob "testcontainer" "testblob" "This is a test" |> ignore